-The Do Gooders attempts to be a documentary looking into how aid is used and how might actually be hindering peace efforts in the West Bank, but whatever insight it has on that subject is extremely limited, comes across almost entirely by accident, and is wrapped up in some of the most amateurish filmmaking I've ever seen at a festival.
+The Do Gooders attempts to be a documentary looking into how aid is used and how it might actually be hindering peace efforts in the West Bank, but whatever insight it has on that subject is extremely limited, comes across almost entirely by accident, and is wrapped up in the most amateurish filmmaking I've ever seen at a festival.

 Director Chloe Ruthven has some personal connection to this region and the western activism that happens there; her grandparents were among the first generation to attempt to help on the Palestinian side and she, influenced by her grandmother's book on the subject, is attempting to see what the situation is now like.
 Sadly her grandmother's book seems to be all the reading that Ruthven has done.
-She blunders into the Palestinian territory with no apparent knowledge of what's really going on on the ground, no ability to speak Arabic and, it seems, no clear idea either of what she really wants to see or what sort of film she ultimately wants to make.
+She blunders into the Palestinian territory with no apparent knowledge of what's really going on on the ground, no ability to speak Arabic and, it seems, no clear idea either of what she wants to see or the film she ultimately wants to make.